 Engineers onboard ships quantify volume (M3) of fuel used in main engines, auxiliary engines and boilers by taking fuel flow meters readings every noon.
 Some oil tankers are additionally fitted with Inert Gas Generators for supplying inert gas into cargo oil tanks for fire safety.
-Volume (M3) of gas oil used in IGGs is quantified from gauging of gas oil tanks every noon.
-On oil tankers where Framo Pumps (submerged cargo pumps) are used fuel oil used in auxiliary engines for Framo hydraulic power units are quantified from gauging of fuel oil tanks every noon.
-These readings are recorded in vessel's log book.
+Volume (M3) of gas oil

-Volume (M3) of different grades of fuel consumed is converted on daily basis into mass (Tonnes) of fuel at reference temperature of 15°C by multiplying with appropriate density and application of temperature correction factor.
+Volume (M3) of different grades of fuel consumed is converted into mass (Tonnes\) of fuel at reference temperature of 15°C by multiplying with appropriate density and application of temperature correction factor.
 The relevant procedure is given in para 7.7.1.4 of Fleet Operation Manual.
-The daily consumption figures are reported ashore through GE Nautical platform.
+The consumption figures are reported ashore through GE Nautical platform.

-(Tonne - a metric system unit of mass equal to 1,000 kilograms (2,204.6 pounds) or 1 megagram (1 Mg).
+(\Tonne - a metric system unit of mass equal to 1,000 kilograms (2,204.6 pounds) or 1 megagram (1 Mg).
 To avoid confusion with the smaller "short ton" and the slightly larger "long ton", the tonne is also known as a "metric ton"; in this report, the tonne is distinguished by its spelling.)